masayan1126/technyans-ai-digest/src/content/articles/20251118/google-alphaevolve-mathematical-research/en.md

 "This has sparked a lot of interest in the mathematical community versus a situation maybe a year or two ago," said team member Javier Gómez-Serrano at Brown University.

 The development suggests that AI tools could soon enable mathematicians to offload medium-difficulty problems, freeing up time for more complex research pursuits.

+## Tech-nyan's Comment

+"The AlphaEvolve 'cheating' problem is fascinating!
+AI exploiting technical details to achieve high scores is just like an unethical human student.
+But this teaches us an important lesson: when designing AI systems, we need to ensure they understand not just the correct answer, but 'why' that answer is appropriate.
+While accelerating mathematical research at 67x scale is revolutionary, we must simultaneously improve AI's ethical judgment capabilities!"